lab-design/lab-design.github.io/_papers/FSE-25a/index.md

   @inproceedings{imtiaz2025irepair,
-    author = {Sayem Mohammad Imtiaz and Astha Singh and Fraol Batole and Hridesh Rajan}, title = {IRepair: An Intent-Aware Approach to Repair Data-Driven Errors in Large Language Models}, booktitle = {ESEC/FSE'2025: The 33st ACM Foundations of Software Engineering}, location = {Trondheim, Norway},
+    author = {Sayem Mohammad Imtiaz and Astha Singh and Fraol Batole and Hridesh Rajan}, title = {IRepair: An Intent-Aware Approach to Repair Data-Driven Errors in Large Language Models}, booktitle = {FSE'2025: The ACM International Conference on the Foundations of Software Engineering}, location = {Trondheim, Norway},
     month = {June 23-June 27},
     year = {2025},